abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 What will happen if run `docker run ubuntu` ?

-Docker will run the container and imediately stop the container this is becuase containers are not meant to run operating systems rather they are use to run processes (web server, application etc.).
+Docker will run the container and immediately stop the container this is because containers are not meant to run operating systems rather they are use to run processes (web server, application etc.).
 When we run ubuntu as docker container the dockerfile list the `bash` as the `CMD` which is a shell that looks for a terminal, if no terminal is found  bash will exit

 what if we change the command while running the container